This article teaches techniques to construct a circuit that can convert solar energy into AC electricity for a home.

 - Connect the collector of the first transistor to the base of the second transistor and vice versa.

-- Connect the emitter of both transistors to the negative terminal of the battery.
+- Emitter of both transistors connect to the negative terminal of the battery.

-- Connect the primary winding of the transformer to the collectors of the 2N3055 transistors.
+- Primary winding of the transformer connect to the collectors of the 2N3055 transistors.

-- Connect the secondary winding of the transformer to a load or the output you intend to power.
+- The secondary winding of the transformer connect to a load or the output you intend to power.

 - Connect the common terminal of the SPDT switch to the junction point of the collectors of the 2N3055 transistors and the primary winding of the transformer.

-- Connect one pole of the SPDT switch to the negative terminal of the battery.
+- Wire one pole of the SPDT switch to the negative terminal of the battery.

-- Connect the other pole of the SPDT switch to the negative terminal of the transformer.
+- And other pole of the SPDT switch connect to the negative terminal of the transformer.

 Testing: